-The findings reveal the interviewees’ clear support of developing UT but also concern about possible harm to the delicate fabric of life of the city and its inhabitants.
-The entrepreneur Guy Meller explained: “they have to bring together and carry out regulation in the matter of overnight accommodations municipal so it does not become a nuisance.
-It’s not enough to make the neighborhoods and the residence accessible to the tourist.
-What’s needed is to pour content and carry out regulation in order to give tourists what they want without hurting the local residents’ quality of life.”
-He went on to note: “I would not want in the residential neighborhoods there would be a tourisy scene of alcohol and everything that comes with it.”
-Thus Meller alluded to concern about safeguarding the sound fabric of life in the city’s neighborhoods and fear of exposure of an inappropriate tourism scene to the local population, where there are children, adolescents, and elders.
-The former mayor, Meir Yitzhak Halevi, also considers it important to maintain proportionality and find appropriate balances: “It’s critical to preserve the intimate space of the resident who suddenly loses their privacy, and therefore we have to find the right balance and dosages.”
-These, he says, are important for preserving the residents’ privacy and the intimacy of the town’s neighborhoods.
+The interviewees plainly support UT development but also worry that it will harm the delicate fabric of life of the city and its inhabitants.
+Meller explained: “They have to regulate municipal overnight accommodations so it doesn’t become a nuisance.
+It’s not enough to make the neighborhoods and the residents accessible to tourists.
+They have to bring in content and apply regulation so that tourists will get what they want without hurting the local residents’ quality of life….
+I would not want a touristy scene of alcohol and everything that comes with it in the residential neighborhoods.”
+Thus Meller expressed concern about safeguarding the sound fabric of neighborhood life and protecting the local population from an inappropriate tourism scene.
+Halevi also considered it important to maintain proportionality and strike the right balances: “It’s critical to protect the intimate space of residents who suddenly lose their privacy, so we have to find the right balance and dosages.”
+The residents’ privacy and the intimacy of the town’s neighborhoods are at stake.

-In a similar context, Several interviewees expressed support of stricter regulation of the field of commercial accommodation within the framework of Airbnb and its kin.
-As the hotelier Ronen Shai claimed: “I’m not a believer in Airbnb in the way it operates today in Eilat.
-It’s not organized and orderly but rather scattered without supervision in the neighborhoods in a partisan way.”
-Similarly stated the former mayor, Meir Yitzhak Halevi: “we also need to ask for meaningful regulation where Airbnb is concerned.”
-These remarks point to the need to activate regulation mechanisms over tourist accommodations in residential areas that are carried out within the framework of the cooperative economy platforms. [].
-This outlook makes when asked how such regulation will be implemented and whether the motives for implementing it are not free of other stakeholders’ interests, of hotels, for example, that have an interest in obstructing competition.
+Several interviewees favored stricter regulation of commercial accommodations such as Airbnb.
+The hotelier Ronen Shai was one of them : “I don’t believe in Airbnb as it operates in Eilat today.
+It’s not organized and orderly but rather scattered around the neighborhoods unsupervised and managed like a partisan operation.”
+Halevi agreed: “We also need meaningful regulation where Airbnb is concerned.”
+These remarks point to the need to impose regulation mechanisms on tourist accommodations in residential areas that are offered on sharing platforms.
+The question is how such regulation would be implemented and whether the motives for implementing it are tainted by stakeholders’ other interests.

-The need to establish appropriate balances to safeguard the residents’ quality of life was also emphasized by the entrepreneur Shani Rosenwasser: “in my opinion, tourism shouldn’t be allowed in all the neighborhoods.
-There are probably quieter neighborhoods where the residents are looking for less noise, less bustle, and more quiet quality of life, even though there, too, you can hold temporary pop-up events and not necessarily create a permanent tourist scene.”
-Rosenwasser’s remarks attest to a wish to introduce a flexible policy that takes account of the neighborhoods’ character and texture of life, in order to tailor to each neighborhood the nature of activity suitable for its inhabitants.
+Rosenwasser also emphasized the need to protect residents’ quality of life with appropriate balances: “Tourism shouldn’t be allowed in all the neighborhoods.
+There are probably quieter neighborhoods where residents want less noise, less bustle, and a more placid quality of life, even though there, too, you can hold temporary pop-up events without creating a permanent tourist scene.”
+Rosenwasser counselled a flexible policy that would take account of the neighborhoods’ character and texture of life and tailor activities accordingly.